drbean/curriculum/writing/self/slides.md

 ### IN ADDITION:

 Write about how you have used your EQ to help you in your own life and to help other people.
 Try to remember experiences and also write about things you could do now with your higher EQ to help people in the future.

+### alternative prompt

+Remember experiences that showed you have/don't have EQ.
+Write about ways that you improved you EQ in the past & how you can improve it in the future.
+Write about ways that you have helped people in the past with your EQ and how you can help them in the future.

 For each topic: At the top of each page, write the titles listed "Unknown self" or "EQ".